 The speech therapists need to record large volumes of data in the EMR software.
 The software must have enough storage that can manage and handle all the medical data efficiently.

-The speech therapy EHR software should be able to read and reference the set of CPT and ICD codes.
+The speech therapy electronic medical records software should be able to read and reference the set of CPT and ICD codes.
 Top vendors also offer the feature of selecting favorite codes, which are used very frequently.
 The coding capability helps practices get paid faster and improve financial accuracy.

 The software system should include speech therapy-related SOAP notes templates to enhance the charting process.
 For example, swallowing exams, voice exams, cognitive-communication exams, etc.